Hydrogen wave functions

 Hydrogen orbital viewer with quantum-number controls.

-Animated probability-density slice
+Controlled probability-density slice

 The slice shows \(|\psi|^2\) through a chosen plane.
+Use slice depth to move the cut through the orbital.
 Dark bands are nodes, where the probability density goes to zero because the amplitude changes sign or a radial factor vanishes.

 How to read the quantum numbers